Networking: building valuable relationships

 Networking: to some it comes naturally, to others it is a necessary burden.
 Why should you network?
 How can you use networking to promote your business?
 Read our networking tips.

 It can be valuable to have a network with relevant contacts who understand what you are good at.
-Because these relationships can be potential customers for your company.
+Because these relationships can be for your company.
 And they can refer others to you or your company.
 For that to happen, your network needs to understand what you do and that you are good at what you do.
 So, when networking, think carefully about the story you tell.
 Be specific, address your strengths, and use practical examples to make your story stronger.

 How to network?